 This course concentrates on the solidification and expansion of the French skills learned at the elementary level.
 Emphasis is on using the language in varying situations through readings, conversations, and compositions.
+This course is not in current rotation of classes at Rose State College; however, students may take this class at other colleges or universities and transfer it to Rose State to meet degree requirements.
 Prerequisite: FREN 1225.